dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-route-messages.md

 {{< /tabs >}}

 In these examples, depending on the type of the event (`event.type`), the application will be called on `/dsstatus.v3`, `/dsstatus.v2` or `/dsstatus`.
-The expressions are written as [Common Expression Language (CEL)](https://opensource.google/projects/cel). `event` represents the cloud event and any of the attributes from the [CloudEvents core specification](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md#required-attributes) can be referenced.
-It is only possible to access the attributes inside `event.data` if it is nested JSON
+The expressions are written as [Common Expression Language (CEL)](https://opensource.google/projects/cel) where `event` represents the cloud event.
+Any of the attributes from the [CloudEvents core specification](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md#required-attributes) can be referenced in the expression.
+One caveat is that it is only possible to access the attributes inside `event.data` if it is nested JSON

 ## Next steps